 As you can see, you know, there’s reach, there’s post clicks, there’s engagement and there’s all these other stuff, page views, you can get information on the videos, you get information on the post and it’s just a lot again, but it’s there, it’s definitely there.

 And you can’t access that from your personal profile.
-So you definitely want that information because it allows you to get, I guess, data to help you create more content.
-So that’s the third difference between a Facebook page and a Facebook profile.
+You definitely want that information because it allows you to get, I guess, data to help you create more content.
+That’s the third difference between a Facebook page and a Facebook profile.

 The ability to view insights and analytics on the content that you create, whether that’s your videos, your posts, or multiple, you know, carousel posts, whatever you so choose.